 Drive the least expensive vehicle to insure.

 Thinking about buying a car?
 Before you start shopping, estimate which vehicles generally have the lowest insurance rates.
 Car insurance companies typically consider factors like how much it would cost to repair or replace the car, the frequency of incidents or claims with the car model, how much damage the vehicle can cause, what safety features are included, and how much horsepower it has.
-For example, a minivan, family sedan, or small to midsize SUV with a high safety rating, inexpensive parts, and minimal flashy features may be less expensive to insure than a full-size SUV, fast sports car, or another luxury vehicle.
+For example, a minivan, family sedan, or small to midsize SUV with a high safety rating, inexpensive parts, and minimal flashy features may be less expensive to insure than a full-size SUV, a fast sports car, or another luxury vehicle.
 Your best bet?
 Get a car insurance quote or two for the vehicle(s) you’re interested in buying and see which is the cheapest.

-Shop around and compare multiple quotes.
+Shop around and compare multiple auto quotes.

-Check for insurance discounts.
+Check for car insurance discounts.

 If you can afford it, paying for a six- or twelve-month policy in full instead of making month-to-month payments could save you money.
 Insurance companies typically charge a monthly installment fee; therefore, paying for the policy upfront could help you avoid this additional cost.
 However, if you’re unable to pay in full, you may be able to lower your monthly installments by setting up an automatic scheduled payment.
 And with Direct, you can even customize your payments so that however you choose to pay is more convenient for you.
 Make your payment—your way:

 Maintain your car insurance coverage to avoid a lapse.

 Did you know a lapse in auto insurance, even if only for a short period, can lead to higher car insurance premiums?
 While there are exceptions to this rule, such as if you’re a military employee or maintaining seasonal motorcycle insurance, generally, you’ll pay more once you buy coverage again.
 Plus, driving uninsured is illegal, and could also be costly if you’re stopped by police or involved in an accident.
 Instead, save money with continuous coverage, or continuous liability insurance.
 For example, our prior coverage and “Welcome Back” discount could help you save when you choose Direct.
-If you’ve been with your current car insurance company for at least six months, simply show your insurer a copy of the declaration page with the policy details (often the first page of your policy) as proof for your discounted rate.
+If you’ve been with your current car insurance company for at least six months, simply show your insurer a copy of the declaration page with the policy details (often the first page of your policy) as proof to get your discounted rate.

 How much does car insurance cost?